 As a teacher and outdoor enthusiast, I am continually looking for new ways to support and improve learning.
 This post highlights 3 great resources that can be used in the classroom and in the Great Outdoors, to help support and further develop personal development, as well as key learning skills.Read More

-An exciting Stone Age-inspired craft activity, that is ideal for all Key Stage 2 aged children and can easily support any Stone Age Topic.
-It is a practical activity, and it can easy to implement in the classroom or at home.Read More
+An exciting Stone Age-inspired craft activity, that is ideal for all Key Stage 2 aged children, which can easily support any Stone Age Topic.
+It is a practical activity, and it can easily be implemented in the classroom or at home.Read More

 In pursuit of further developing creativity, I decided to present my class with another open-ended and creative task.

 A task that would not only encourage the children I teach to work together, think expansively, but also build stronger levels of resilience and perseverance in order to reach and hopefully achieve a desirable goal.